lljxx1/rust-study/FunDB/README.md

 **Here are the things you need to do:**

-0. understand what these codes are used for
-    - please share your understanding with me in our follow-up interview
 1. implement all `todo!()` in the codebase(stay relaxed, they are all very simple)
     ```
     src/helper.rs:155:        todo!()